michalwidera/Antlr4ConanExample/README.md

 This is Example of ANTLR4-cppruntime usage.
 Please note that usage of Conan Package manager solves dependency issues in different build environments.

+> **_NOTE:_** In case of Conan package manager you do not need download and build manually ANTLR4 source or binary packages!
+You can pick dependency in conanfile.py and hit conan install command.
+Conan already did it for you!
+All binary packages are here and you can check if your platform is already supported by given system here: https://conan.io/center/antlr4-cppruntime

+Here is code snippets that build working parser on your platform.

 ## Build example ANTLR4 parser in C++ type:

 ~~~